 Robin is an active teacher, performer and director.
 She has been teaching voice for over 25 years and has performed in or been the musical director of more than 50 different musical productions.
-She is an active member of the Prince George Arts community, often volunteering her performances and professional services.
+She is an active member of the Prince George Arts community, often volunteering her performance and professional services.

-Robin has served on several boards, including Performing Arts B.C., The Federation of Canadian Music Festivals, Theatre B.,C. and the Prince George Music Festival, as well as adjudicated on many occasions throughout the province.
+Robin has served on several boards, including Performing Arts B.C., The Federation of Canadian Music Festivals, Theatre B.C. and the Prince George Music Festival, as well as adjudicated on many occasions throughout the province.